jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 >> **Table1**.
 The results of the method exposed in this document compared to other authors.

 Now, some clarifications about the meaning of $ e $.
 The technique employed to compute the results is based in the _minimax_ problem $ \eqref{chebyshevproblem} $.
-Then the maximization part of the problem was refomulated into the artificial variable $ t $ in $ \eqref{capsip} $, being now $ t $ the objective function.
-The value of $ e $ is the minimal value that $ f(x, t) = t $ holds after the minimization process, this means that $ e $ is the lower difference among the maximum differences that were obtained while perfoming the optimization process.
-This value can be seen in the brightests zones within the 2-dimensional error plots shown in the left side of each figure.
-Moreover, the value that appears in the table is the maxiumum value that the colorbar displays.
+Then the maximization part of the problem was reformulated into the artificial variable $ t $ in $ \eqref{capsip} $, being now $ t $ the objective function.
+The value of $ e $ is the minimal value that $ f(x, t) = t $ holds after the minimization process, this means that $ e $ is the lower difference among the maximum differences that were obtained while performing the optimization process.
+This value can be seen in the brightest zones within the 2-dimensional error plots shown in the left side of each figure.
+Moreover, the value that appears in the table is the maximum value that the colorbar displays.

 ### 5.2 Example 2 _(results)_
 For this problem instance the function $ d(w_1, w_2) = (1 + w_1)^{w_2} $ is approximated within the interval $ [0, 1] \times [1, 2.5] $.
 The **Figure2** shows the approximation achieved with a 2nd-degree polynomial in $ 27 $ iterations and with a minimum error $ e = 0.1776 $: